About the Regents

 Wausau, WI 54402-8050

 Mark J. Bradley is an attorney with the law firm of Ruder Ware, LLSC, with offices in Wausau and Eau Claire.
-He is past president of the firm and currently a member of its Board of Directors.
+He is past president of the firm and a former member of its Board of Directors.
 He previously worked for the University of Wisconsin System as a budget analyst and an assistant to the UW System senior vice president.
-Currently, Bradley is a trustee of the B.A. and Esther Greenheck Foundation and director of the Elwyn J. Remington Foundation and the May Family Foundation.
-He is a graduate of UW-Madison, where he also received a law degree.
+Currently, Bradley is a trustee of the B.A. and Esther Greenheck Foundation, director of the Elwyn J. Remington Foundation and the May Family Foundation, and vice chair and director of the Marshfield Clinic Health System, Inc. He is a graduate of UW-Madison, where he also received a law degree.

 Term Ends: May 1, 2021